joshuaskelly/vgio/docs/reference/quake/mdl.rst

 .. _mdl.py: https://github.com/joshuaskelly/vgio/tree/master/vgio/quake/mdl.py

-The :py:mod:`mdl` module provides an :py:class:`Mdl` class which derives from :py:class:`ReadWriteFile` and is used to read and write Quake mdl data.
+The :py:mod:`mdl` module provides an :py:class:`Mdl` class which derives from :py:class:`~vgio._core.ReadWriteFile` and is used to read and write Quake mdl data.

 .. autofunction:: vgio.quake.mdl.is_mdlfile